Conserving the Milgis Ecosystem

-We have built and maintain 4 nursery schools & support many others
+We have built and continue to maintain 4 nursery schools & support several others

 We have a mobile film unit (eco-screen), showing conservation concepts through visual stimuli.

-Student sponsorship programme, supporting over 40 students through secondary and some to university and college education
+Student sponsorship program - over 80 students seen through secondary and some to university and college education.

-Scouts visiting schools in their area to address students re. conservation & sustainability.
+Scouts visiting schools in their area to address students on conservation & sustainability.